 This type of character development reveals that a character’s strengths (e.g. Hermione’s discipline) often have related ‘shadow’ sides or drawbacks (such as Hermione’s fussy rule-bound nature).

 Character archetypes (such as ‘warrior = strong’) are useful, because they give us recognizable imagery and characters.
 Yet great character arcs can reveal the contradictions and struggles within the archetype.
 We see the warrior’s fear of being or coming across ‘weak’.
 The scholar’s fear of failure.
 The emotional wounds present in all of us.

 An effective character arc may show how a character reaches a more practical middle ground between their strengths and weaknesses.
 Or how they spiral down in the absence of a successful balancing act.
 An arc isn’t always an ascent – in a tragedy, it may be a gradual (or breakneck) descent to a worse place.

 5. Bring external and internal conflicts to a head

 Conflict is key to developing a good character arc.
 A character might struggle internally with a doubt, mistake, or other form of burden.
 They may also face conflict with others (individual characters or society at large) or their environment.

-Whatever the main conflicts in your story, show how characters overcome or succumb.
+Whatever the main conflicts in your story, show how characters overcome or succumb and how characters complete or attain the story goal.
 The conflicts in character arcs give us:

 - Narrative suspense: How will the conflict resolve?
 The reader has to know the answer